-When the services are identified, the BFP Clinical Coordinators will approve the utilization of services.
-The parties work together to assure that planned services are (1) necessary, (2) linked to the case plan, (3) appropriately based on child/family need, and (4) delivered in the correct setting, for the necessary length of time.
-The Clinical Coordinator makes the authorization decision and provides instructions to the providers regarding the timelines for continued stay reviews.
-Once the authorization has been granted, the Clinical Coordinator will identify the appropriate provider and contact the provider to initiate services.
-An authorization form will be submitted to the provider through the Mindshare system.
-When invoices are submitted, each provider in the network submits a summary of each unit of service delivered along with the authorization form.
+When services are identified by the assigned case manager, the Clinical Coordinators review and approve the utilization of services.
+The parties work together to ensure that planned services are (1) necessary, appropriate, and prioritized according to the family needs, (2) linked to the case plan, (3) based on child/family need, and (4) delivered in the correct setting and at the right dosage of time and frequency.
+The Clinical Service Coordinator authorizes services and provides instructions to the selected providers regarding the initial authorization and reauthorization period.
+An authorization form is submitted to the provider through the Mindshare system.
+When invoices are submitted, each provider in the network submits a progress report of each unit of service delivered along with the authorization form.
+If services are deemed ineffective, the services will not be reauthorized.
+If additional service units are warranted, the service will be reauthorized to be reviewed at a subsequent utilization review.